billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Proper use of Strict-Transport-Security headers, seen in ZAP" src="images/image95.png" width="554.50" height="166.82" title="Proper use of Strict-Transport-Security headers, seen in ZAP">
     <br>
-  <figcaption>Image Caption: Proper use of Strict-Transport-Security headers, seen in ZAP.</figcaption>
+  <figcaption>Image Caption: Proper use of strict-transport-security headers, seen in ZAP</figcaption>
 </figure>
 </div>